utk-cs340-fall24/Chord-Scales/sprint4/eholla12/eholla12.md

 * project_files/scale-generation.cpp

 ## What I accomplished:
-* I completed the scale generation
+* I completed the scale generation, while the scale function is short it is dense